Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Before we get into specific risks, we’d like to point out that according to the American Society of Plastic Surgeons, liposuction is the second most popular cosmetic plastic surgery procedure in the United States (and has been for many years.)
 Over 265,000 liposuctions were performed in 2019.
 Liposuction has been around for a long time and is very popular, which speaks to its safety record*.

 Liposuction is a minimally-invasive “awake” procedure.
-As such, it does not require general anesthesia.
+As such, it does not require general anesthesia, but local anesthesia.
 A local anesthetic is typically added into the “wetting solution” used to prepare the treatment area under the skin.
 For so-called large volume liposuctions, a surgeon may recommend additional IV Sedation.
 All anesthesia carries a certain risk, however anesthesia complications after liposuction are rare.

 Make sure you discuss anesthesia methods with your plastic surgeon during your personal consultation.
 At NuBody Concepts, we customize your anesthesia level to your personal preference, adding IV Sedation upon request.